dimitrisstyl7/speech-and-audio-processing-project/README.md

 - To successfully play audio through the `word_detector.py` program, you must have [VLC media player](https://www.videolan.org/vlc/) installed on your computer.

 ## Acknowledgments
-This project was developed as part of the "Speech and Audio Processing" course at the University of Piraeus.
+This project was developed as part of the "Speech and Audio Processing" BSc course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.